cannabis for sleep

 What’s the Right Dosage of Cannabis Edibles?

-Every package of cannabis infused edibles we sell is labeled with the precise dosage of THC in each individual unit, denoted in milligrams (mg).
+Every package of cannabis-infused edibles we sell is labeled with the precise dosage of THC in each individual unit, denoted in milligrams (mg).
 Here’s what you can expect in terms of subjective effects.

-Expected Effects: Mild relief of symptoms including pain, stress, and anxiety; heightened focus and creativity.
+• THC Dosage of 1 mg to 2.5 mg: Mild relief of symptoms including pain, stress, and anxiety; heightened focus and creativity.
+Recommended for first-time consumers or experienced consumers looking to microdose cannabis.

-THC Dosage of 2.5 mg to 15 mg
+• THC Dosage of 2.5 mg to 15 mg: Stronger symptomatic relief, euphoria, an slightly impaired coordination and perception.

-Expected Effects: Seriously impaired coordination and perception; possible unpleasant side effects including nausea and increased heart rate.
+• THC Dosage of 50 mg to 100 mg: Seriously impaired coordination and perception; possible unpleasant side effects including nausea and increased heart rate.
+Popular with experienced, high-tolerance THC consumers or MMJ patients living with inflammatory disorders and other serious conditions.

 cannabis edibles